-Displaying a custom MVC view into Umbraco, unfortunately, is not as straightforward as you would first imagine.
-To display the page you will need to decide the section and the tree where you want the view to appear in Umbraco.
-This can be either a new custom section you define yourself (in code or by config) or one of the defaults Umbraco ones.
-The second part is a 'tree', which is basically a link within the section that will open up your view.
+Displaying a custom MVC view within the Umbraco backend is unfortunately not as straightforward as you would first imagine.
+To display a custom page, first, you will need to decide where you want the page to appear within the backend.
+You can make the page available within a new custom section or you can render it under one of the defaults Umbraco sections.
+You can build the second by hooking into the page 'tree'.
+To do this you will need to create a link within the section that will open up your view.
 If you're struggling to get your head around the difference between a section and a tree then, hopefully, the diagram below will help:

-How To Create A Tree
+How To Create A Tree In Umbraco

-The first parameter in the tree attribute 'customSection' is the alias of the section, where you want the tree to live.
+customSection.
+This is the alias of the section, where you want the tree to live.
 Be careful when adding this alias as it needs to exactly match the section name (it will probably need to start with a lowercase letter) If you want to use a default Umbraco section, their alias names can be found following the advice above.
 If you have created a custom section, then you will have defined this yourself and you will need to use that.

 The second parameter is the tree content.
 Tree is probably the least important parameter.
 This just defines the name of your section.
 In this tutorial, this value won't be displayed or used anywhere else, so you can call it whatever you want.
 The last parameter 'Content Admin Tools' is the name that will be shown within Umbraco.